2023 Most Popular Physiology & Pathology Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that physiology majors at Ithaca take out while working on their Bachelor's Degree is $21,466.

-University of Scranton came in at #7 in this year’s edition of the Most Popular Physiology & Pathology Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the small city of Scranton, University of Scranton is a private not-for-profit college with a small student population.
+University of Scranton ranked #7 on this year’s Most Popular Physiology & Pathology Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+Located in the city of Scranton, University of Scranton is a private not-for-profit school with a small student population.

 About 53% of the students majoring in physiology at the school are women while 47% are male.